g-adamante/nfe-analytics/README.md

 # NFe Analytics

-NFe Analytics is a simple, client-side web application designed to parse Brazilian invoice files and provide easy-to-understand analytics.
+NFe Analytics is a simple, client-side web application designed to parse Brazilian invoice XML files (NFe) and provide easy-to-understand analytics.
 The application is built to help small business owners, like my dad, who find traditional ERPs too complicated to use.

 ## Features